 - ½ Medium-Sized Stem of Aloe Vera

 If you combine this juice with cooked jewel-sized sweet potatoes and butternut squash, I bet you’ll be full, and your digestive tract will calm down and love you for it.
 A little tip: If you’re having a Crohn’s disease flare-up, eat slowly and chew your food completely.

 I’m going to let you in on a little secret.
 When I started researching cantaloupes, some conflicting articles really confused me.
 Here’s why: the cantaloupes you’ve been eating most of your life?
 You know, the ones you buy at the grocery store and eat in “fruit plates”?
 They’re actually muskmelons (aka Persian melons) and are closely related to honeydew melons and watermelons.

-“True cantaloupes” are enjoyed throughout the Mediterranean especially.
-In fact, the cantaloupe gets its name from a town near Rome, Cantaloupo (of course)!
+“True cantaloupes” are enjoyed throughout the Mediterranean.
+In fact, the cantaloupe gets its name from a town near Rome, Cantaloupo (of course!).
 But, here in the U.S., muskmelons are the most common.